Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

-\begin{remark} BDEMM consists of a series of BMA phases that run sequentially.
-Between each neighboring pair of BMA phases, a WTT operation is performed, which generates the prior distribution of the correct model required for use in the latter BMA phase.
-As long as the WTT operation is appropriately specified, the BDEMM theory shares the same desirable theoretical properties of BMA.
-With aid of the WTT operator, BDEMM provides a way that allows BMA to work in dynamic settings.
-In another word, BDEMM can be regarded as a dynamic extension of the BMA theory. \end{remark}
+\begin{remark} BDEMM comprises a collection of BMA phases executed sequentially.
+A WTT operation is performed between each adjacent pair of BMA phases, generating the prior distribution of the correct model necessary for use in the subsequent BMA phase.
+If the WTT operation is appropriately chosen, the BDEMM framework inherits the desirable theoretical characteristics of BMA.
+With the help of the WTT operator, BDEMM allows BMA to be used in dynamic scenarios.
+In other words, BDEMM serves as a dynamic extension of the BMA theory. \end{remark}